ArchiMickey/QMario/README.md

-# QMario

 # Description
-This is a personal project to train an AI agent playing the SuperMarioBros.
+QMario is a personal project to train an AI agent playing the SuperMarioBros.
 The environment is created by OpenAI gym.
 The specification of the environment can be found [here](https://github.com/Kautenja/gym-super-mario-bros).
 The framework of this project is [Pytorch Lightning](https://www.pytorchlightning.ai/).

 # Model
 The neural network is just a simple double deep q network.
 The replay buffer is a multistep replay buffer.